 3. Make friends in the wedding business.
 Lots of them!

 Make it your goal to meet three new people at each networking meeting, or to reach out to three new people through direct messages on Facebook or Instagram each week.
-Find a way you can help them and you’ll be come fast friends.
+Find a way you can help them and you’ll become fast friends.
 It’s a quick way to get your first referrals.

 4. Follow up with everyone you meet.

 When you meet someone, especially if they work in the wedding industry, start following them online or take their card.
 Jot down a note about your conversation or reference it in your first direct message to them.

 5. Use your inexperience as an asset.

 One of the trickiest questions to answer when you’re just starting out is, “How many weddings have you done?”

 Eeek.
 You don’t want to lie, but who wants to be your very first wedding?

 First, don’t tell them you haven’t done any weddings unless they ask.
 If they do ask, use your inexperience as an asset.

 Explain any related experience and work references you have and then say, “We can offer you an extreme discount because we’re still building our portfolio.
 We’re just starting out, so we work even harder to make sure you’re happy!”